johnedstone/bitnami-wordpress-migration/Readme.md

 * push data into database
 * Feel free to remove the 0 byte index.html file that ansible installed to check the first curl
 * Rerun the ansible playbook to check permissions
+* Note: for this ansible playbook, it assumes that each database has a unique user and password

 ```
 cd /home/bitnami/bitnami-wordpress-migration/playbooks